bdbaraban/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

     * If the number is 0: `is zero`
     * If the number is less than 0: `is negative`

-* `1-last_digit.c`: C program that prints the last digit of a randomly generated number:
+* `1-last_digit.c`: C program that prints the last digit of a randomly generated number, followed by a new line:
   * Completion of [this source code](https://github.com/holbertonschool/0x01.c/blob/master/1-last_digit_c).
   * Stores a different value every time the program is run.
   * Prints the string `Last digit of` [number] `is` [last_digit] followed by: